-If questions arise about whether any provision in a consulting agreement conflicts with the Patent Policy of NC State, faculty may contact the Office of Technology Transfer, the Office of Sponsored Programs, or the Office of General Counsel.
+If questions arise about whether any provision in a consulting agreement conflicts with the Patent Policy of NC State, faculty may contact the Office of Technology Commercialization and New Ventures, the Office of Sponsored Programs, or the Office of General Counsel.

 Can University facilities and/or equipment be used for faculty consulting?